 In 1997, the United Nations Office on Drugs and Crime (UNODC) was established by uniting the UN Drug Control Programme with the Centre for International Crime Prevention.
-The Office was established to help the United Nations in delivering a coordinated and comprehensive response to linked concerns such as drug trafficking and abuse, crime prevention and criminal justice, global terrorism, and political corruption.
+The Office was established to assist the United Nations in a coordinated and comprehensive response to related concerns such as drug trafficking, global terrorism and political corruption, crime prevention.

 The UNODC undertakes research and analysis, offers guidance and technical/financial support to countries in the adoption and implementation of different criminal, drug, terrorist, and corruption-related conventions, and writes necessary legislation to achieve these aims.